What is Construction?

 High School: High School: If you are a high school student and are interested in learning more about a career in construction, please contact your career counselors or visit your school system’s website.
 (Cabarrus County Schools, Kannapolis City Schools).

 Two-Year College: Rowan-Cabarrus Community College offers a construction management technology program.
 The construction management technology curriculum is designed to prepare students to apply technical knowledge and skills in the construction management field.
 It prepares students to supervise, manage, and inspect construction sites, buildings, and associated facilities.
-RCCC also offers classes on carpentry and electrical/electronics technology.
+RCCC also offers classes in electrical/electronics technology.

 Four-Year College: UNC Charlotte offers a construction management program.The Bachelor of Science in Construction Management (B.S.C.M.) program is designed to provide the construction education necessary for entry into the construction industry (residential, commercial, industrial sectors, infrastructure, and heavy horizontal construction) and related careers such as real estate and land development, infrastructure development, code enforcement, and insurance, among others.